RaymondBalise/rUM/README.md

 ### pdf2 showing LaTeX with rUM
 PDF report where table and figures don't float to other pages.
 Many thanks to https://stackoverflow.com/questions/16626462/figure-position-in-markdown-when-converting-to-pdf-with-knitr-and-pandoc

+### bookdown_site with rUM
+A bookdown website with a good table of contents for a book